Saint Paul Public Library, St. Paul, MN

 For our project, we identified an opportunity to create a more data literate community and a more responsive, inclusive city government by: (1) increasing awareness of the civic data available in general and in particular the City of Saint Paul’s Open Information portal, (2) creating opportunities for both connected and disconnected residents to engage more deeply with data that is relevant to their community, and (3) developing a framework for gathering and responding to feedback and common questions.

-To increase awareness of open data, we created an Open Saint Paul brochure to illustrate what open data is, what is collected, how it is shared, and what are the benefits, rights, and responsibilities of both civic data owners and everyday users.
+To increase awareness of open data, we created an to illustrate what open data is, what is collected, how it is shared, and what are the benefits, rights, and responsibilities of both civic data owners and everyday users.

 We also provided training for library staff, which included an introduction to the City’s open data properties as well as the technical knowledge necessary to help library patrons with its operation.
 We realized that this training was necessary, as there was a general lack of awareness about open data across the City.
 We completed multiple training sessions before our events started to ensure that library staff would be prepared to answer questions once we had our events as well as our paper guide available for the public.